-Emoji Encoding Guide: Unicode Code Points, UTF-8 Bytes, and MySQL utf8mb4
+Emoji Encoding Guide: Unicode, UTF-8, and MySQL utf8mb4

-Emojis are Unicode characters above U+FFFF that require UTF-8's 4-byte encoding and MySQL's utf8mb4 charset.
-Learn how to store, transmit, and display emoji correctly.
+Emojis above U+FFFF require UTF-8 4-byte encoding and MySQL utf8mb4.
+Learn how to correctly store, transmit, and display emoji in databases and APIs.

 Published: